“There’s a cross-section of the dechurched community that suffers not from a lack of faith, but a lack of trust.“1

 My CEO continued to build buildings and purchase land while the impoverished students of our educational mission took on more and more debt to pay their tuition.
 He then marketed a scholarship program that did not provide for the students what was promised to donors.

-In addition, when while giving a tour to a potential donor, science lab items were prominently displayed despite having never been used by the children.
-He like
+In addition, when giving a tour to a potential donor, science lab items were prominently displayed despite having never been used by the children.
+It was all about image.

 Do You Have a Story?